massimocaprinali/cloud-foundry-public/byob.md

 # Using community buildpacks
 {: #using_buildpacks}

 If you can't find a starter in the {{site.data.keyword.cloud}} catalog that provides the runtime you want, you can bring an external buildpack to {{site.data.keyword.cloud_notm}}.
-You can specify a custom, Cloud Foundry-compatible buildpack when you deploy your application by using the `ibmcloud cf push` command.
+You can specify a custom, Cloud Foundry-compatible buildpack when you deploy your app by using the `ibmcloud cf push` command.
 {: shortdesc}

 External buildpacks are provided by the Cloud Foundry community for you to use as your own buildpacks.
-Before you deploy your application to {{site.data.keyword.cloud_notm}}, make sure that you install the {{site.data.keyword.cloud_notm}} command line interface.
+Before you deploy your app to {{site.data.keyword.cloud_notm}}, make sure that you install the {{site.data.keyword.cloud_notm}} command line interface.

 External buildpacks are not provided by IBM.
 Contact the Cloud Foundry community for support.
 {: note}